Establish Your Brand Authority in 5 Simple Steps: A Practical Guide

 Last update: 11 May 2023 at 11:23 am

 With just over 1 billion websites on the internet, it is very easy for yours to become one of the many.
 With this number continuing to grow by the second (literally), so does competition.
-If your website is looking to make any kind of profit, it’s going to need to stand out amongst the crowd, and what better way to do it than by taking control of your ‘Brand Authority’.
+If your website is looking to make any profit, it will need to stand out amongst the crowd, and what better way to do it than by taking control of your ‘Brand Authority’?

 What is brand authority?

 “If you are saying the same thing as everyone else, then why would and why should anyone think you are different from anyone else” – Loren Weisman, Brand messaging strategist